syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-By using filterSettings property, you can customize the search functionality of the searchbar in File Explorer control.
+By using filterSettings property, you can customize the search functionality of the searchbar in FileExplorer control.